OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 .. image:: /images/vOneCloud-download-deploy-005.png
     :align: center

 Select the Network.
-You will need to choose a network that has access to the vCenter hosts.
+You will need to choose a network that has access to the ESX hosts.

 .. todo:: ESX hosts might be more clear?